DÉCOUVRIR MOUGINS

 The chapel

 Adjacent to the Mas Notre-Dame de Vie, the last residence of the Master Picasso, the Notre-Dame-de-Vie chapel is enthroned in the middle of an alley of tall Florentine cypresses in a serene Tuscan atmosphere.
-In the distance, perched on its peak, you can see the silhouette of the old village of Mougins silhouetted against the sky…
+In the distance, perched on its peak, the silhouette of the old village of Mougins can be seen silhouetted against the sky…

-This has been the case since the 12th century, when the chapel was built and rebuilt and slightly extended in 1654.
+This has been the case since the 12th century, when the chapel was built, rebuilt and slightly enlarged in 1654.
 Listed as a historical monument since 1927, its last renovation dates back to 2012, when the site was restored by the town of Mougins, thanks to the support of the DRAC PACA, the PACA Region, the Conseil Général 06 and numerous donors who took part in the public subscription with the Fondation du Patrimoine.

 Based on a rectangular plan with a nave made up of a main nave and a secondary nave, the building catches the eye from the outside with its colonnaded porch decorated in ochre and sand colours.
-Inside, the walls are covered with votive offerings.
+Inside, the walls are covered with ex-votos.

-The Pénitents Blancs (White Penitents) are particularly noteworthy, representing the exceptional pilgrimage of the Pénitents Blancs from the chapel of Saint-Michel de Grasse to Notre-Dame de Vie in 1755 to make a vow.
+Of particular note is that of the Pénitents blancs, which depicts the exceptional pilgrimage of the Pénitents blancs from the Saint-Michel chapel in Grasse to Notre-Dame de Vie in 1755, when they made a vow.

 In 2013, to mark the restoration and inauguration of the Notre-Dame-de-Vie chapel, Italian artist Lucio Oliveri dedicated and hung an 87cm bronze crucifix over the church’s altar.